johyexson/Churn_Analysis/README.md

 - Develop campaign strategies that will attract more single customers to use the service
 - Improve customer satisfaction, provide efficient services as well as incentives and ensure proper customer support to reduce the rate at which customers switch to other competitiors
 # Dashboard
-Ypu can explore the dashboard I created in Power BI [here](https://app.powerbi.com/view?r=eyJrIjoiZGZjZWZjNzYtODhlMS00MzFiLWIxYTMtMjAyZjllMjc3ZmM4IiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9)
+You can explore the dashboard I created in Power BI [here](https://app.powerbi.com/view?r=eyJrIjoiZGZjZWZjNzYtODhlMS00MzFiLWIxYTMtMjAyZjllMjc3ZmM4IiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9)